BCE Inc. (TSX:BCE)

 Fiscal Year 2026

-• A major 300MW data center project was announced, targeting a 20% IRR and leveraging sovereign AI partnerships.
-Disciplined investment and risk management underpin infrastructure and fiber expansion, while bundled services and superior customer experience drive wireless and fiber growth.
+• A major 300MW data center project was announced, targeting a 20% IRR and leveraging unique sovereign AI partnerships.
+Risks are mitigated through upfront contracts and disciplined capital allocation, while fiber and wireless strategies focus on customer experience and long-term growth.

 • Status update